Skip to content

 6. Keep the Crawlers Happy

-If search engine crawlers have a difficult time crawling your content, you may never get indexed, and it dooms your search rankings to failure.
+If search engine crawlers have a difficult time crawling your content, you may never get indexed, which will doom your search rankings to failure.

-Create good internal link structure so Google can easily crawl your site.
-This means building your site in a way that requires only a few clicks to get to the depths of your content.
-It also means linking core topic pages and subtopic pages of related content together to show Google the internal relationship.
+Create a good internal link structure so Google can easily crawl your site.
+This means building your site so that it requires only a few clicks to access the depths of your content.
+It also means linking core and subtopic pages of related content to show Google the internal relationship.

-Use visual analytics such as heat maps to understand how users are using and navigating your content.
-Heat maps show detail around how users are moving, clicking and scrolling.
-A great tool for this is Hotjar.
+Use visual analytics, such as heat maps, to understand how users are using and navigating your content.
+Heat maps show how users move, click, and scroll.
+Hotjar is a great tool for this.

 New website in need of SEO.